ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IGraphics3DVaporTrail.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.visible`
+              - Controls whether to display the vapor trail in the 3D window.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.max_num_of_puffs`
+              - Maximum number of puffs trailing the vapor source.
+A higher number represents a longer vapor trail.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.density`
+              - Vapor density for a puff.
+A higher number produces denser looking vapor.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.radius`
+              - True scale size for a puff.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.color`
+              - Color of the vapor trail.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.use_attach_point`
+              - If the model file for the object has attach points, use this attribute and the AttachPointName attribute to specify the point where the vapor trail should be attached.
+Otherwise the vapor trail will be attached to the center of the model.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.attach_point_name`
+              - The name of the point on the object's model where the vapor trail will be attached.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.image_file`
+              - Image file used to display the vapor trail.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.available_attach_points`
+              - Gets a list of available attach points.
             * - :py:attr:`~ansys.stk.core.stkobjects.IGraphics3DVaporTrail.display_interval`
+              - Defines a display interval of the vapor trail in the 3D window.

 Import detail